National Museum of Iran: History

-With the start of excavations by European archaeologists, especially the French archaeological team headed by Jacques de Morgan in Susa (1897), the people's attention was drawn to the importance of cultural heritage.
+With the start of excavations by European archaeologists, especially the French archaeological team headed by Jacques de Morgan in Susa (1897), Iranians began to comprehend the importance of cultural heritage.
 In 1927, the unconditional privilege of the French archaeologists in Iran was canceled.
 They were allowed to dig only in Susa.
 Since Iran had decided to establish a national museum and library, the privilege of designing and implementing it was given to France.
-For this purpose, French architect Andre Godard came to Iran in 1929 to establish a museum and library and officially started his work.
+For this purpose, the French architect Andre Godard came to Iran in 1929 to establish a museum and library and officially started his work.

+The entrance to Museum of Ancient Iran is built in Sassanid style, directly inspired by the Arch of Ctesiphon.

+The entrance to Islamic Era Museum is built with an octagonal, cruciform architectural plan inspired from Bishapur.

-The brick building of the Museum of Ancient Iran was designed by André Godard and Maxime Siroux in the early 20th century, and was influenced by Sassanian vaults, particularly the Taq Kasra at Ctesiphon.
+The brick building of the Museum of Ancient Iran was designed by André Godard and Maxime Siroux in the early 20th century, and was influenced by Sassanid vaults, particularly the Taq Kasra at Ctesiphon.
 Its construction, with an area of about 11000 m2, began in 1935 and was completed within two years by Abbas Ali Memar and Morad Tabrizi.
 It was then officially inaugurated in 1937.

 The Museum of the Islamic Era was later built with white travertine on the grassy grounds of the Museum of Ancient Iran, and was still being remodeled when the Iranian Revolution swept the country.